 Again, a focused brand with focused marketing and sales investments not only helps a brand successfully launch in a new market but also helps the brand gain market share in an organic and sustainable way.

-As in all industries, there will always be deals made to acquire more shelf space, but the brands that consumers ask for by name and demand that dispensaries (or other businesses) offer will be the winners in the long-term.
+As in all industries, there will always be deals made to acquire more shelf space, but the brands that consumers ask for by name and demand that dispensaries (or ancillary businesses) offer will be the winners in the long-term.

 In an emerging market, education is a critical component of motivating consumers to ask for brands by name and become loyal to specific brands.
 This includes education not just of end-user-customers but also of salespeople and everyone across the supply chain.

-At the dispensary level, educating budtenders about your brand is crucial and should integrate directly with your consumer education and marketing investments.
+At the dispensary level, educating budtenders and sales representatives about your brand is crucial and should integrate directly with your consumer education and marketing investments.
 The goal is to establish a brand presence in the dispensary as well as broader consumer recognition and brand trust.
 When you achieve both micro (in store) and macro (broader consumer) brand advocacy, sales will go up naturally.